mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --noconstant            Don't add a constant feature
     -C [ --constant ] arg   Set initial value of constant --sort_features         turn this on to disregard order in which features have been defined.
-Will lead to smaller cache sizes --ngram arg             Generate N grams
+Leads to smaller cache sizes --ngram arg             Generate N grams
     --skips arg             Generate skips in N grams.
 This in conjunction with the ngram tag can be used to generate generalized n-skip-k-gram.
     --affix arg             generate prefixes/suffixes of features;
-                            argument '+2a,-3b,+1' means generate 2-char prefixes
+                            argument '+2a,-3b,+1' means 2-char prefixes
                             for namespace a, 3-char suffixes for b, and 1 char prefixes for default namespace --spelling arg          compute spelling features for a give namespace